 The holidays can be a time to reflect and a time to renew your inner spirit.
 As parents, we are always looking for ways to instill kindness and generosity in our children.
-The holiday season is a great time to elevate your spirit of giving and help children learn about the importance of reaching out to others in their time of need.
+The holiday season is a great time to elevate your spirit of giving and help children learn about the importance of reaching out to others to give back in their time of need.

 1. Donate to FEED NS/your local food bank

-You can involve your children in the grocery shopping process by finding nutritional food that they pick out, purchase and place in the donation box, all by themselves!
-If you volunteer yourself at FEED NS, your children (8 years and older) can accompany you on volunteer shifts.
+You can involve your children in the grocery shopping process by finding nutritional food that they pick out, purchase, and place in the donation box, all by themselves!
+If you volunteer at FEED NS, your children (8 years and older) can accompany you on volunteer shifts.
 There are also opportunities at your local food banks for older children to volunteer.

 3. Donate a Toy

 Children could choose to use some of their saved money to shop for a new toy.
 Some organizations request donations for specific families and provide ages of the children in need.
 This can definitely add a personal touch when you go shopping.